tikv/rfcs/text/2018-08-29-unsafe-destroy-range.md

     * But fortunately, in TiDB, when `DeleteRanges` happens, the deleted range will never be accessed again.
 * To bypass the Raft layer, the code might violate the layered architecture of TiKV.
 * Sending requests to each TiKV server never occurs in TiDB before.
 This pattern is introduced to TiDB's code the first time.
+* After deleting all files in a very-large range, it may trigger RocksDB's compaction (even it is not really needed) and even cause stalling.

 # Alternatives